-C. Hyperdimensional computing
+C. Hyperdimensional Computing

-Hyperdimensional computing [10], [11] also known as Vector Symbolic Architectures is a family of bio-inspired methods of representing and manipulating concepts for cognitive architectures and their meanings in a high-dimensional space.
+Hyperdimensional computing [10], [11] also known as vector symbolic architectures is a family of bioinspired methods of representing and manipulating concepts for cognitive architectures and their meanings in a high-dimensional space.
 Vectors of high (but fixed) dimensionality (denoted as N) are the basis for representing information in hyperdimensional computing.
-The information is distributed across HD vector's positions, therefore, HD vectors use distributed representations.
+The information is distributed across the HD vector's positions; therefore, HD vectors use distributed representations.
 Distributed representations [12] are contrary to the localist representations since any subset of the positions can be interpreted.
-This is very relevant to the density-based encoding introduced in the previous subsection since the encoding in f is also distributed.
+This is very relevant to the density-based encoding introduced in Section II-B since the encoding in f is also distributed.